naokishibuya/car-finding-lane-lines/README.md

 - rho: Distance resolution of the accumulator in pixels.
 - theta: Angle resolution of the accumulator in radians.
 - threshold: Accumulator threshold parameter.
-Only those lines are returned that get enough votes ( >\texttt{threshold} ).
+Only those lines are returned that get enough votes (> `threshold`).
 - minLineLength: Minimum line length.
 Line segments shorter than that are rejected.
 - maxLineGap: Maximum allowed gap between points on the same line to link them.